AhmadSadik1/AhmadSadik1/README.md

 - 📫 How to reach me **ahmad2002sadik@gmail.com**

-- 💪🏼 Goals: Keep building solutions that help businesses thrive better, learn more technologies and help people excel at it to
+- 💪🏼 Goals: Keep building solutions that help businesses thrive better, learn more technologies and help people

 <hr>